mailosaur/mailosaur-node/README.md

 Mailosaur lets you automate email and SMS tests as part of software development and QA.

 - **Unlimited test email addresses for all**  - every account gives users an unlimited number of test email addresses to test with.
-- **End-to-end (e2e) email and SMS testing** Allowing you to set up end-to-end tests for password reset emails, account verification processes and MFA/one-time passcodes send via text message.
+- **End-to-end (e2e) email and SMS testing** Allowing you to set up end-to-end tests for password reset emails, account verification processes and MFA/one-time passcodes sent via text message.
 - **Fake SMTP servers** Mailosaur also provides dummy SMTP servers to test with; allowing you to catch email in staging environments - preventing email being sent to customers by mistake.

 ## Get Started